tigransloyan/pedrokroger.net/source/_posts/2011-04-10-printing-python-code-with-latex.markdown

 Pretty neat huh?
 I believe that reviewing my code on paper has save me hours of work and I find listings to be a very good option to print source code.
-I added a full LaTeX template [here].
+I added a full LaTeX template [here](https://gist.github.com/kroger/6140188).

 Do you print your source code?
 If so, what tool do you use?
 Let me know in the comments.